jrwest/learn_you_a_scalaz/what_is_scalaz.md

 ## Scalaz and the Unicodes

 One important thing to note about Scalaz is it does make heavy use of unicode.
 For example there is an alias for `===`, `≟`.
-If you go perusing the code yourself you will noticed many more.
+If you go perusing the code yourself you will notice many more.
 I have found that for the most part each unicode operator has an ascii equivalent.
 If you follow the definitions you will find the ascii version and the non-operator function name as well.
 I will use the ascii operators mainly because they are still very nice and I don't know how to type many of the unicode equivalents.
 Also, I find some of the unicode operators like `≟` a bit hard to read (its an equals sign if a question mark on top if you are having a hard time too).

 <sup>1</sup> Category theory will be covered in this tutorial, however the primary focus is code not mathematics.